metablockshq/metablocks.world/content/pages/2021-branding-and-website-designer-contract.md

 * Design Meta Blocks logo and branding
 * Design Meta Blocks' online presence including the website, blog and social profiles
-* Design posts, featured image, partnerships and other templates for social media and blogs
+* Design templates for posts, featured image, partnerships, newsletters, annoucements, etc
 * Develop a design system (typography, colors etc) that can be used by the UI designers

 ## Perks include: